Skip to content

 New version

-6. In the next window, enter the following information:
+6. In the next window, enter the following information in the Basic tab:

 Category Settings and descriptions